 No. The liquid is part of what keeps your Hummingbird Bread moist.
 If you love that pineapple flavor, try Homemade Pineapple Preserves or a Fresh Pineapple Mojito.

-Yes.
+Yes, you should use very ripe, or even overripe bananas.
 If not quite ripe the bananas won't mash smoothly and blend into the batter properly.
 If ready to make the bread and your bananas aren't ripe yet here are some tips.

 We're big believers in this shortcut and use it often.
 But, if you don't have it on hand you can check our 3 Ingredient Biscuits post for the formula for substituting.